TBear79/configuration-by-argument/README.md

 What if you have more than one configuration file?

-Well, you can set the name of the parameter that contains a path to you file.
+Well, you can set the name of the parameter that contains a path to your file.

 ```
 	node load-config --config1 one.json --configForTesting two.json